egeakman/slash/README.md

 # Slash

-A Powershell module that converts Windows-style paths to Unix-style paths
+A Powershell module that converts Windows-style paths to Unix-style paths!

 &nbsp;